hato1883/OSPP-Trinity/load-balancer/README.md

 You can configure the list of backend servers as well as rate limiting strategies etc. in the module's configuration file `haproxy.cfg`.

-There is currently an issue where the docker image does not rebuild if config is updated.
-To solve this simply delete the image and rebuild / run the network again.
-It should use the majority of the cached image from before.
+IF config is not loaded/updated on change try deleting the image and rebuilding it.